DanielLucier/CYBER8420-SemesterProject/CodeAnalysis/Software-Security-Engineering-Code-Analysis.md

 **Summary of Key Findings**

 &emsp;The team noted that most of the vulnerabilities were tracked through red hat, which has a very strong community presence.
 Patches were generally deployed within a week or so of discovery.

+&emsp;Sonar provides some great resources to determine the state of a developer’s code.
+The four main sections are just a fraction of the information that is provided.
+There are even sections for reliability, security and maintainability.
+However for the Keycloak community to be able to address these issues more tests need to be written to provide assurance that any fixes won’t break existing functionality.

 **Pull Requests**